micheletizzoni/Complexity-in-social-systems/4-visual-geospatial/README.md

 # Visualization of geospatial information

-Notebooks of the lecture of June 1, 2018 by Prof. (Rossano Schifanella)[http://www.di.unito.it/~schifane/].
+Notebooks of the lecture of June 1, 2018 by Prof. [Rossano Schifanella](http://www.di.unito.it/~schifane/).

 Lecture topics:
 - introduction to cartography